wimvee/HART-KMS-Display/README.md

 # HART-KMS-Display

-Arduino code for the Nextion display for the HAN Automotive Rally Team
+Files for the Renault Clio Display of the HAN Automotive Rally Team